b4a4768543/ROS_NOTE/README.md

 ## After install ROS
 ### Build up an enviroment for operating program
-Because you need to operate code in ROS format, use catkin_make is the common way to build a enviroment for ROS to read your program's file.
-So we often create enviroment dir as catkin_ws.
+Because you need to operate code in ROS format, catkin_make is the common way to build a enviroment for ROS to read your program's file.
+So we often create enviroment folder called catkin_ws.
 ### 1. mkdir -p ~/catkin_ws/src
 ### 2. cd ~/catkin_ws
 ### 3. catkin_make